chenxinye/noisefloat/README.md

 # noisefloat

-**NFloat/CESTAC-style stochastic arithmetic for Python** with native NumPy, PyTorch, JAX, and TensorFlow backends.
+** Stochastic arithmetic for Python** with native NumPy, PyTorch, JAX, and TensorFlow backends.

 ---